COVID19StatePolicy/SocialDistancing/data/README.md

 ## Data updates log

+**_From September 4 to 21, 2020, regular data updates may be delayed or less comprehensive than usual due to team transitions.
+Please contact us via email if you have any data questions, concerns, or requests in the interim._**

 ### September 3, 2020 (5:18 pm PST)
 **_Beta dataset updates_**
 We are still actively maintaining the current dataset in parallel as we develop scripts to easily transform the beta dataset ("USstatesCov19distancingpolicyBETA.csv") into the current dataset's format.
 We will provide regular updates on this process.